Tips

 • Panel: This is probably what comes to mind when you imagine a front door.
 It’s the part of the door that swings open (operates).
 It’s assembled of components like rails, stiles, glass (if there’s a window), and more.
 Measuring the panel size can help you order the right size replacement door.

-• Frame: The outer structure of the door that holds the panel in place.
+• Frame: The outer structure of the door that connects to the panel with hinges.
 When you close your door, the panel fits into the frame and the frame fits into the rough opening.
 It’s important to know your door’s frame size when measuring for replacement.

 • Side jamb: The side parts of the door frame.
 When measuring the width of a door frame, you would measure from outer side jamb to outer side jamb.